Woodbury County Full Release of Real Estate Contract Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Woodbury County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Woodbury County that you need to transfer you would only need to order our forms once for all of your properties in Woodbury County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Woodbury County you only need to order once.

 Iowa Code 558.46 primarily addresses the mandatory recording of residential real estate installment sales contracts (commonly known as contracts for deed or land contracts).
 This law has implications for both the initial recording of these contracts (or a memorandum of the contract) and the release of such contracts once their terms are fulfilled or terminated.